mihaimaruseac/robotik/README.md

 As an exercise, try to deduce the translation from the code in `srcs/hello4` to the above image.

+All of the example have used two robots which are only sitting idle.
+Their purpose is to extend the range of the output values such that the entire message is printed.
+Also, they have a role in limiting the initial walk of the active robots.

 As a more interesting exercise, try to rewrite this example using 0-modulus robots and looping.
 It is going to be a fascinating experience.